-But our aim is simple…master snowboarding.
+Our aim is simple…master snowboarding.
 Greg and I are still at a learning phase and Pustevny Ski Areal is a really good place for people like us, scared but willing to get more experience… All together there’re about 3 kilometres of ski lifts taking 4500 people per hour.
 Nothing to compare to Austria’s ski resorts but I enjoyed my time spent there.
 We parked at the upper parking slot.

-From my point of view Pustevny is adjusted to beginners, there are 4 blue down-hill runs, 3 red and 1 black.
+From my point of view, Pustevny is adjusted to beginners, there are 4 blue downhill runs, 3 red, and 1 black.
 I didn’t really feel up to go to a red run after seeing it and I didn’t even want to imagine how a black one looks like there.
-Blue run called Knizeci cest is the longest there, it has 5 kilometers, somewhere on halfway it leads to red run Velka Sjezadovka and blue run Nad Boudou.
-Everything is marked perfectly so there is no need to worry of being lost in the forest.
-Whole two days we were “training” on blue run Nad Budou.
-Amazingly I wasn’t bored with that, the opposite I didn’t have enough of it….
+Blue run called Knizeci cest is the longest there, it has 5 kilometers.
+Somewhere halfway, it leads to red run Velka Sjezadovka and blue run Nad Boudou.
+Everything is marked perfectly so there is no need to worry about being lost in the forest.
+The whole two days we were “training” on blue run Nad Budou.
+Amazingly I wasn’t bored with that, the opposite I didn’t have enough of it.
 The only disadvantage of the whole resort is that it is not lightened after dusk, therefore it’s opened only until 4 o’clock p.m.